Tuesday, January 13, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Share what you're reading!

-Here’s some exciting news for those looking to bring their home network along on a long road trip: Ubiquiti just announced the UniFi Travel Router (model UTR), its first of its kind.
+Here’s some exciting news for those looking to bring their home network along on a long road trip: Ubiquiti just announced its first UniFi Travel Router (model UTR).

-From the look of it, the UTR seems interesting to say the least, featuring the dated Wi-Fi 5.
+From the look of it, the UTR seems interesting to say the least, combining modest specs with a sleek design.
 But that might just be all you’d need anyway.
 Let’s find out more!

 Ubiquiti UTR UniFi Travel Router